-4.1 Fixed Probability for a Rental Bot Being Virtual
+4.1 Fixed Probability For a Rental Bot Being Virtual

 The introduction of virtual machines creates uncertainty to the botnet in large.
 Virtual bots will not attack the victim as ordered.
-If still $n = n^e$ machines were rented, a number of inactive machines would make the attack unsuccessful.
-The actual size of rental (n) can no longer be equal to the effective size of rental $(n^e)$ .
-With some of n being virtual machines, renting $n^e$ is not enough, implying that the new equilibrium size of rental must be larger than $n^e$ .
+If still $n = n^e$ machines were rent, a number of inactive machines would make the attack unsuccessful.
+The actual size of rental (n) can no longer be equal to the effective size of rental (n^e) .
+With some of n being virtual machines, renting n^e is not enough, implying that the new equilibrium size of rental must be larger than n^e .